 Martin holds an MBA from the Australian Graduate School of Management, a Masters in Traffic Engineering and a degree in Transportation Management and Planning.

-Ms Robyn Stubbs was appointed as an independent non-executive director of InvoCare Limited on 22 December 2016, with effect from 1 January 2017.
-Ms Stubbs has over 25 years’ experience in senior marketing, sales, leasing and broader management roles with large and complex organisations including Stockland, Ten Network, Fairfax Media, Lend Lease and Unilever.
-She has a solid track record of generating profitable growth for established brands, as well as new business start-ups, and has developed and led large, diverse cross-functional teams and introduced innovative digital technologies.
+Robyn Stubbs was appointed a non-executive director of InvoCare on 1 January 2017.
+She has more than 25 years’ experience in senior marketing, sales, leasing and broader management roles with large and complex organisations, including Stockland, Ten Network, Fairfax Media, Lend Lease and Unilever.

-Keith Skinner was appointed as an independent non-executive director of InvoCare Ltd on 1 September 2018.
+Keith Skinner was appointed as an independent non-executive director of InvoCare on 1 September 2018.

-Mr Skinner has a strong record in business management, restructuring, finance, accounting, risk and governance.
+Keith has a strong record in business management, restructuring, finance, accounting, risk and governance.
 He commenced his career as an auditor with Deloitte Australia in 1974, later moving to the firm’s Restructuring Services division, and was appointed a partner in 1986.
-He was a leading practitioner for company turnarounds for a decade, before becoming Chief Operating Officer of Deloitte Australia in 2001.
+He was a leading practitioner for company turnarounds for over a decade, before becoming Chief Operating Officer of Deloitte Australia in 2001.

-Since retirement in 2015, he has been a director of a number of public and private organisations (including Emeco Limited, North Sydney Local Health Board, Australian Digital and Health Agency and not for profit organisation Lysicrates Foundation) and has consulted to a number of organisations on strategy execution, restructuring and operational improvement.
+Since retirement in 2015, he has been a director of a number of public and private organisations (including Emeco Limited, North Sydney Local Health Board, Australian Digital and Health Agency (where he serves as an independent chair of the Audit and Risk committee) and not for profit organisation Lysicrates Foundation) and has consulted to a number of organisations on strategy execution, restructuring and operational improvement.
 He holds a Bachelor of Commerce from the University of New South Wales and is a Fellow of Chartered Accountants Australia and New Zealand and a Fellow of the Australian Institute of Company Directors.

 InvoCare’s people are professionals who are focused on the principle that the care we provide is a vocation, and that customer service lies at the heart of everything we do.